-If you are a frequent traveler, you must have an idea of what travel credit cards are.
+Being a frequent traveler, you must know what travel credit cards are.
 Chase Sapphire Reserve is one of those.
 However, it is among the few premium cards that feature versatile reward programs fitted with top-class travel perks.

-For instance, this premium travel card allows its users to win bonus rewards for dining and travel purchases.
-And, you can redeem your rewards via several redemption options.
+For instance, this premium travel card allows users to win bonus rewards for dining and travel purchases.
+And you can redeem your rewards via several redemption options.

 Earning points with the Chase Sapphire Reserve is easy.
-In fact, you start accumulating reward points right from the time you sign up.
+You start accumulating reward points right from the time you sign up.

 However, there is one thing you should note – the card is not cheap.
 Consequently, the card is ideal for a select few.
 If you are not a frequent traveler or you like overusing your credit limit, this card might not be ideal for you.

 But for frequent travelers, Chase Sapphire Reserve will significantly ease your travel.
-Even with the huge annual fees, the numerous travel perks that the card offers make it worth it.
+Even with the huge annual fees, the card’s numerous travel perks make it worth it.

 Some of the main benefits include:

 - Annual travel credit